RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 One of the things that I enjoy about it is that you can record directly to the take lanes in case you have a take that you need to do overdubs on.
 This allows you to minimize the number of take lanes, so that you do not have a screen full of takes that you need to scroll up and down to utilize.

-There are systems that are more complex and have more features, but hose systems tend to be error-prone and get in the way of even more advanced workflows.
+There are systems that are more complex and have more features, but those systems tend to be error-prone and get in the way of even more advanced workflows.

 ## Audio Snap